Ostrzyciel/ontology-quality-2022/README.md

-# Publication Title
+This repository collects the supplementary materials to the article titled **Ontology Reuse: the Real Test of Ontological Design**.
+The publication is currently in review.

 ## How to run this?
 The code in this repo consists of mostly Jupyter notebooks and SPARQL queries.
 For the former, you will need to set up a Python environment using the attached `requirements.txt` file.
 We used Python 3.9 on Linux.
 Running this on Windows will most likely fail.

 In the subdirectories, additional `README.md` files explain the sequence in which the files should be run and how to set up the triple store.
 In our experiments, we used [Blazegraph](https://blazegraph.com/) due to its high performance on large KBs, but please do note that it is currently unmaintained.
-It may be possible to replicate the queries using e.g., Apache Jena.
+It may be possible to replicate the queries using other triple stores, e.g., Apache Jena.

 ## Directory structure
 In the subdirectories you will find the code used to perform the analyses, as well as the results and (in some cases) suggested patches.